NagyD/SDLPoP/doc/Readme.txt

 * seed=number -- Set initial random seed, for testing.
 * --screenshot -- Must be used with megahit and a level number.
 When the level starts, a screenshot is saved to screenshot.png and the game quits.
 * --screenshot-level -- Similar to the above, except the whole level is screenshotted.
+* --screenshot-level-extras -- Similar to the above, except lots of additional info is displayed on the picture, like: room bounds, room numbers, door events, loose floors, potion types, special events, etc.

 Q: What keys can I use?
 A: